 The Republic has sizeable amounts of domestic and international debt and its domestic debt has a relatively short maturity structure.
-Central government gross domestic debt stock was approximately TL 579.4 billion and central government gross external debt stock was approximately U.S.\$89.4 billion as of the end of August 2018.
+Central government gross domestic debt stock was approximately TL 664.5 billion and central government gross external debt stock was approximately U.S.\$93.8 billion as of the end of May 2019.
 In addition, on December 8, 2016, the Government announced plans to establish a credit guarantee fund (the "Credit Guarantee Fund"), a joint-stock company founded by Cabinet decree authorized to provide guarantees for small and medium sized enterprises that will provide guarantees that could create up to TL 25 billion in contingent liabilities for loans of up to TL 250 billion.
-On January 22, 2018, the Government announced an extension to the Credit Guarantee Fund scheme worth TL 55 billion (consisting of the remaining TL 50 billion from last year's scheme and TL 5 billion from returns).
-Under the new scheme, TL 25 billion of the total amount is strictly channelled towards industrial companies and TL 15 billion towards exporters.
+The application period for this facility, subject to revision by Presidential Decree, will expire on December 31, 2020.
+On January 22, 2018, the Government announced a loan guarantee package to the Credit Guarantee Fund scheme worth TL 55 billion (consisting of the remaining TL 50 billion from last year's scheme and TL 5 billion from returns).
+Under the new scheme, TL 25 billion of the total amount is strictly channeled towards industrial companies and TL 15 billion towards exporters.
 Special guarantee limits have been reserved for agricultural enterprises and female entrepreneurs.
-On May 18, 2018, the Government introduced an extension to the Credit Guarantee Fund scheme worth TL 35 billion.
+On May 18, 2018, the Government introduced another loan guarantee package in the Credit Guarantee Fund scheme worth TL 35 billion.
+On June 12, 2019, the Government introduced another loan guarantee package in the Credit Guarantee Fund scheme of TL 25 billion.

 Any deterioration in financing conditions as a result of market, economic or political factors, which may be outside the Republic's control, may jeopardize the debt dynamics of the Republic.